Power Of Attorney Dubai, UAE

 Anyone can give Power of Attorney to someone else provided they are of the required legal age (21 years old) and of the requisite mental capacity.
-Similarly, anyone can be appointed as Power of Attorney provided they meet these requirements and have the legal capacity to do what is required.
+Similarly, anyone can be appointed as POA provided they meet these requirements and have the legal capacity to do what is required.

 What are my risks?

-Appointing someone as your legal representative does, of course, involve an element of risk and obviously a great deal of trust is required when choosing a Power of Attorney.
+Appointing someone as your legal representative does, of course, involve an element of risk, and obviously, a great deal of trust is required when choosing a Power of Attorney.
 Whomever you instruct as your Power of Attorney becomes you in a legal sense.
 You are giving that person the right to act for you in a way that you could yourself if you were present.
-He/she can make certain decisions which are legally binding on you.
+He/she can make certain decisions that are legally binding on you.

 what type of Power of attorney is best for me?